Last updated on June 6th, 2021

 If you have less than $10k, there is no fixed strategy for you.
 However, this doesn’t mean that you’re at a disadvantage!

 You should still try to put as much of your savings into the SingLife Account.
-This ensures that it will be able to earn the highest interest rate at 2.5%.
+This ensures that it will be able to earn the highest return rate at 1.5%.

 By combining the 4 accounts above, you are able to maximise the benefits when you both save and spend.